klein2303/World-Explore/README.md

 <br />

-This will run the project via the backend on the virtual machine
+This will run the project via the backend on the virtual machine.
+You can also run the project locally through a local backend.
+If so, refer to [this guide](backend/README.md)

 Now you need to install some npm components.
 To do so, run the following commands in a terminal while inside the mentioned folder: